khazelton/sdj-u2f-nstic/README.md

 ## Shibboleth IdP Installation

-* Following [HowTo Guide](https://github.com/malavolti) from the Italian Identity Federation for installation on sdj-nstic ubuntu 14.04
+* Following [HowTo Guide](https://github.com/malavolti) from the Italian Identity Federation for installation on sdj-nstic with ubuntu 14.04.